Your Health Goals

 The body needs energy to grow, keep warm and perform physical activity.
 Energy comes from the carbohydrates, fats and proteins in the food and drinks we consume.

 To maintain a healthy weight, you need to balance the amount of energy (or calories) from your diet with the amount of energy you use through physical activity.
-Fat contains 9 calories per gram which is more than twice as many calories per gram than protein (which has 4 calories) and carbohydrate (which has 3.75 calories).
+Fat contains 9 calories per gram which is more than twice as many calories per gram than protein (which has 4 calories) and carbohydrates (which has 3.75 calories).
 Alcohol also contains calories – 7 calories per gram but these are referred to as 'empty calories' as they have no nutritional value.

 The main energy source for the body and brain is carbohydrate which is broken down into glucose (sugar) before being absorbed into your blood.
 Starchy carbohydrate foods such as bread, beans, pasta, potatoes and oats provide a steady, slow release of energy (glucose) into the blood as well as nutrients such as B Vitamins that help to release energy from food.
 Your body can also use protein as an energy source but it prefers not to as the process of breaking it down for energy is so inefficient.
-A small amount of fat is needed by the body to get essential fatty acids (omega-3s) and to help the body absorb fat-soluble vitamins such as Vitamins A, D, E and K. Any energy not used by the body is converted into body fat.
+A small amount of fat is needed by the body to get essential fatty acids (Omega-3s) and to help the body absorb fat-soluble vitamins such as Vitamin A, Vitamin D, Vitamin E and Vitamin K. Any energy not used by the body is converted into body fat.

 Discover our high strength B Vitamin Complex.

 Fibre-providing foods include wholegrains, potatoes, beans and pulses, vegetables, fruits, nuts and seeds.
 Nerves and hormones help control the digestive process and so a variety of vitamins and minerals are required for the digestive system to function.
-For example, the B-vitamins help breakdown food so that the body can use it for energy and Calcium is required to make some of the digestive enzymes (which help the digestive process).
+For example, the B Vitamins help breakdown food so that the body can use it for energy and Calcium is required to make some of the digestive enzymes (which help the digestive process).

 Keeping active and well hydrated can help the digestive process.
 It's also useful to include a wide variety of plant foods in your diet as this will provide a variety of fibres and nutrients to feed the beneficial bacteria in your gut.